-The culture of Dallas tattoos has centered around the neighborhood of Deep Ellum for many years now.
-I am proud to have worked first in this neighborhood in around 1998, at the now world famous Elm Street Tattoo.
-I had something important in common with the tattoo artists who worked there at this point in time.
+The culture of the Dallas tattoo industry has centered around the neighborhood of Deep Ellum for many years now.
+I am proud to have worked first in this neighborhood in around 1998, at the now world-famous Elm Street Tattoo.
+I had something important in common with the local tattoo artists who worked there at this point in time.
 We shared a deep respect and love of traditional tattoos.

 I draw from these traditions deeply.
-I have taken care to learn the rules of the artform I love, and that I have dedicated my own body to.
-I continue to learn daily, practicing the zen concept of "beginners mind" to further my work at every opportunity.
+I have taken care to learn the rules of the art form I love, and that I have dedicated my own body too.
+I continue to learn daily, practicing the Zen concept of "beginner's mind" to further my work at every opportunity.
 I continue to work with my clients to chase the essence of tattoo itself!

 Among the traditional masters are Sailor Jerry of Honolulu, USA, and Kazuo Oguri, or Horihide, of Gifu City, Japan, who is still working today.
 Other modern, living legends include Bob Roberts of Los Angeles, California, and Yoshihito Nakano, or Horiyoshi III, of Yokohama.
-Working on the path that greats such as these have laid down for us, I am confident that I can put the best tattoo in Dallas on you.
+Working on the path that greats such as these have laid down for us, I am confident that I can give you the best tattoo in Dallas.
 That is, if you will let me!

 Japanese tattooing is known by many names.
 Irezumi, horimono, and wabori are a few of it's honorific titles.
 Arguably the most breathtaking tattooing in the world, this is an art that is designed to cover large areas of the body.
 Colorful main images float atop a swirling background of flowers, wind, and waves.
 A balance in strength and beauty.

-Familiarizing yourself with the true nature of tattoo and tattoo design will help you to pursue high quality work.
+Familiarizing yourself with the true nature of tattoos and tattoo design will help you to pursue high-quality tattoo work.
 This will broadcast your knowledge and respect for the strict medium of tattooing.

-Choosing to work within the traditional American or Japanese tattooing styles will assure you a successful tattoo that will resonate with you and all who view it.
-Now, you will just need to find a tattoo artist in Dallas that can help you to achieve this work.
+Choosing to work within the traditional American or Japanese tattooing styles will assure that you receive a successful tattoo that will resonate with you and all who view it.
+Now, you will just need to find a tattoo artist that can help you to achieve this work.
 I would love to be your gateway to this special acquisition.